What’s Happening in D.C.

 Current Federal Legislation

 HR1952/S938.
-The text of these bills is not yet available but they are described in their titles as: “To amend the Intercountry Adoption Act of 2000 to require the Secretary of State to report on intercountry adoptions from countries which have significantly reduced adoption rates involving immigration to the United States, and for other purposes.”
+These bills seek to amend the Intercountry Adoption Act of 2000 “to require the Secretary of State to report on intercountry adoptions from countries which have significantly reduced adoption rates involving immigration to the United States, and for other purposes.”
+The House passed HR1952 unanimously on May 20 and it is now in the Senate Foreign Affairs Committee along with S938.

 Prior Federal Legislation